Mathmatics Curriculum at St Joseph’s Catholic Primary School

+Welcome to the maths curriculm page at St Joseph's Catholic Primary school.
 We aim to provide a high quality maths education – teaching children the essential skills and knowledge to develop an understanding of the world and to create a natural curiosity and love for maths as a subject.
+On this page you will find the most recent maths policy statement, links to suggested websites and some photos of mathmatical learning from across the school.

 The National Curriculum for mathematics aims to ensure that all children: